8 Crazy Things That Happen When You Fall In Love

 Like the drugs that activate our pleasure centers, the same thing happens with love.

-In research about the relationship between addiction and love that authors suggested that love can be addictive because it’s a need that can be temporarily satisfied but can become very distracting if it’s not fulfilled for a long period.
+In research about the relationship between addiction and love the authors suggested that love can be addictive because it’s a need that can be temporarily satisfied but can become very distracting if it’s not fulfilled for a long period.
 (Official medical classification guides do not include love as an addiction, however.)

 Some of these feelings may have to do with sex — sexual activity, orgasms, and some drugs all release dopamine in an area of the brain called the nucleus accumbens.